 The preferred surgical treatment at UPMC for Cerebrospinal Fluid (CSF) leaks of the skull base is the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach areas or previously inoperable tumors.

 The benefits of EEA include:

 Your doctor may ask you about any symptoms that you are experiencing.

-The characteristic symptom is orthostatic headache — a headache that worsens when you are upright and improves when you lie down.
+A characteristic symptom is also orthostatic headache, which is a headache that worsens when you are upright and improves when you lie down.

 If you have drainage, your doctor may collect a sample for testing.
 If it contains beta-2-transferrin — a protein specific to CSF — he or she can make a positive diagnosis.

 To confirm the diagnosis and locate the CSF leak, your doctor may also order imaging studies such as:

 Many CSF leaks repair themselves within a week to six months, especially those that have a traumatic origin.
 Your doctor may instruct you to rest and give you pain relievers for the headache.

 If leakage persists, other treatment options may need to be considered.
 You may need an epidural blood patch injection at the site of the leak to block it.